mixxxdj/mixxx/source/glossary.rst

      to subscribe to the feed and automatically download content to their portable audio players as it becomes available.

+   DRM
+     Digital Rights Management (DRM) technologies attempt to control what you can and can't do with the media and hardware you've purchased.
+Typically, a DRM system either encrypting the data so that it can only be accessed in a way authorized by copyright holders or marks content with a digital watermark or similar method so that the content can not be freely distributed.

+   shoutcast
+     Shoutcast is proprietary software that allows digital audio content to be broadcast to and from media †player software, enabling the creation of Internet radio stations.

+   icecast
+     Icecast is free and :term:`open-source` software that allows digital audio content to be broadcast to and from media player software, enabling the creation of Internet radio stations.
+Unlike :term:`Shoutcast <shoutcast>`, the software provides the ability to stream in free file formats like :term:`Ogg Vorbis` and run your own directory server.

+   open-source
+     Generically, open-source refers to a program in which the source code is available to the public for use and/or modification from its original design free of charge.
+Open source code is typically created as a collaborative effort in which programmers improve upon the code and share the changes within the community.
+Open source sprouted in the technological community as a response to proprietary software owned by corporations.

    url
      (Uniform Resource Locator) The address that defines the route to a file on an Internet server.
 URLs are typed into a Web browser to access Web pages